Carlos

 Overall, Carlos is a strong, classic name that has stood the test of time.
 Whether ya choose to stick with the traditional Carlos or opt for a variation or similar name, ya can’t go wrong with this timeless choice.

-Notable Namesakes and Fictional Characters
+Notable Namesakes & Fictional Characters

 Famous Musicians